-Todd Holman, Camp Ripley Sentinel Landscape coordinator and Mississippi Headwaters program director for The Nature Conservancy, explained how the agreement and RCPP work together.
+Todd Holman, Camp Ripley Sentinel Landscape coordinator, Mississippi Headwaters program director for The Nature Conservancy, and a BWSR Board member, explained how the agreement and RCPP work together.

 "Couple (the agreement) with the Regional Conservation Partnership Program and NRCS dollars to fund practices, and now all of a sudden we've got capacity to deliver, the money to do the work, and now it's engaging with landowners," Holman said.